madol-abraham/ml_projects/README.md

 # ml_projects
-This repo is meant for project
+This repo is meant for projects